Contrasting OTC Markets Group (OTCM) & Its Peers

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 5.49%.
-Given OTC Markets Group’s competitors higher probable upside, analysts clearly believe OTC Markets Group has less favorable growth aspects than its competitors.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.23%.
+Given OTC Markets Group’s peers higher possible upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its peers.

-OTC Markets Group has a beta of 0.75, suggesting that its stock price is 25% less volatile than the S&P 500.
-Comparatively, OTC Markets Group’s competitors have a beta of 0.46, suggesting that their average stock price is 54% less volatile than the S&P 500.

-0.1% of OTC Markets Group shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Profitability